Animesh-Ramesh/playListApp/README.md

 PUT /api/songs/id/rate : This API will update the rating of a song by id.
 It will accept a request body of int rating and query parameter "id" which is the id of the song.

-In a separate terminal, navigate to the client folder and install the required dependencies by running: sudo npm install --legacy-peer-deps or npm install --legacy-peer-deps Start the React development server by running: sudo npm start or npm start
+In a separate terminal, navigate to the playlistApp folder and install the required dependencies by running: sudo npm install --legacy-peer-deps or npm install --legacy-peer-deps Start the React development server by running: sudo npm start or npm start